ant4g0nist/chinstrap.io/blog/Chinstrap - Tezos smart contract development using repl.md

 hide_table_of_contents: false
 ---

-## Chinstrap REPL - Tezos smart contract development
+## Intro

-In our previous post, we have developed, tested and originated a FA1.2 contract to our Flextesa sandbox.
-In this post, we will do the same but instead of using `Chinstrap` cli, we will use `Chinstrap` REPL.
+We developed, tested, and originated a FA1.2 contract to our Flextesa sandbox in our previous post.
+In this post, we will do the same, but instead of using `Chinstrap` cli, we will use `Chinstrap` REPL.

-Please read the [Part-1](https://chinstrap.io/blog/chinstrap-tezos-smart-contract-development) of this 2 part series on how to use Chinstrap to create, test and deploy Tezos smart contracts.
+Please read the [Part-1](https://chinstrap.io/blog/chinstrap-tezos-smart-contract-development) of this 2-part series on how to use Chinstrap to create, test and deploy Tezos smart contracts.

 ## Chinstrap REPL

-Chinstrap's read–eval–print loop (REPL) is a simple interactive development environment that takes a single command/method call. executes them amd returns the result.
-Using repl makes it easy to interact with the deployed contracts on the chain.
+Chinstrap's read–eval–print loop (REPL) is a simple interactive development environment that takes a single command/method call, executes them, and returns the result.
+Using repl makes interacting with the deployed contracts on the chain easy.

 [![asciicast](https://asciinema.org/a/OpybONHPCiyDUU5vv3NdMMG5s.svg)](https://asciinema.org/a/OpybONHPCiyDUU5vv3NdMMG5s)

-Chinstrap provides a `develop` sub-command that provides a repl to develop interactively. `chinstrap develop` launches a powerful repl, exposing Chinstrap's functionalitiy to the repl making the interaction with Tezos networks much easier.
+Chinstrap provides a `develop` sub-command that provides a repl to develop interactively. `chinstrap develop` launches a powerful repl, exposing Chinstrap's functionality to the repl, making the interaction with Tezos networks much more effortless.

 ```sh
 chinstrap develop -h